Home Appraisals During The Home Buying And Mortgage Process

-An appraiser is an independent third party licensed professional who has no financial part in the property and the outcome of the valuation of the subject property.
+A home appraisal is a report written by a licensed appraiser certifying the valuation of the subject property.
+Home appraisals are required by the lender.
+This is because this is used to determine the value of the property the mortgage lender is using as collateral against the mortgage loan they are giving you.
+An appraiser is an independent third-party licensed professional who has no financial part in the property and the outcome of the valuation of the subject property.
 Whether the valuation of the subject property comes in high or low, the value does not affect the appraiser nor is the appraiser rewarded for giving his valuation.
 The appraiser still gets paid regardless.

 Home Appraisal Process

 The home appraisal process has changed drastically since the real estate and financial meltdown of 2008.
-The mortgage lender orders the appraisal through an Appraisal Management Company, often referred to as the AMC.
+The mortgage lender orders the appraisal through an Appraisal Management Company often referred to as the AMC.
 The Appraisal Management Company then assigns the appraisal order to one of the many local independent appraisal companies they have on their list of approved appraisers.
 The mortgage loan originator nor the mortgage lender can not have any contact with the appraiser like they used to in the past.

 What Do Home Appraisals Consist Of?